Historic Community Images

 The Adirondack Trust Company - Saratoga Springs Bank & Local Bank.
 Banking.
 Insurance.
 Investments.

 As a leading bank in the community, The Adirondack Trust Company takes great pride in providing individuals and businesses in the Saratoga and Warren County Region with high quality banking, trust and investment and insurance solutions.
-With the convenience of ten local branches and access to your accounts through our online banking services, banking has never been easier.
+With the convenience of twelve local branches and access to your accounts through our online banking services, banking has never been easier.

 Our services are customized to help you reach your financial goals, whether it's a savings account designed to pay for college or a small business loan to help your company grow.
 As you analyze your financial needs, please review the services we provide so we can help you build your comprehensive financial strategy: